amirrajan/survivingtheappstore/manuscript/developer-logs.md

 way.
 The ship scene was the next thing to tackle.
 There was an end in sight.
 The largest part of the game (The Dusty Path) was done.

-#Oct 23, 2013: Space Sequence Complete.
+#Day 141 - Oct 23, 2013: Space Sequence Complete.
 The Meeting With Michael.

 I couldn't believe it.
 I had a fully functioning game from beginning to end.
 I knew I had a number of things to polish.
 But the game was